-Performing: 30% You will be assessed on your various performances throughout the course, and on your final solo performance at the end of the course.
+Performing: 30% You will be assessed on your various performances throughout the course, and on your final solo performance during Year 11.
 Ensemble Performing (Performing with Others) is also assessed.
-Assessment is carried out at the end of the course by your teacher under controlled conditions and then externally moderated.
+Assessment is carried out during Year 11 by your teacher under controlled conditions and then externally moderated.

-Composing: 30% At the end of the course two compositions will be assessed by your teacher under controlled conditions and then externally moderated.
+Composing: 30% During Year 11 two compositions will be assessed by your teacher under controlled conditions and then externally moderated.